42MTQ/AI.SLAM/Research/RiskManagement/STPA/STPA.md

 3. Determine Causes of Unsafe Actions

-Once you've identified the unsafe control actions, the next step is to find out the potential causes behind these actions.
-These causes might stem from sensor issues, software bugs, hardware failure, or human error.
-Here are some possible causes for the unsafe control actions listed:

     Perception Issues:

         Cause: Sensor malfunction (e.g., camera failure, LiDAR sensor drift, or GPS inaccuracies).